Dissident (song): Live performances

 "Dissident" was first performed live at the band's May 13, 1993, concert in San Francisco, California at Slim's Café.
 Live performances of "Dissident" can be found on the "Dissident" single, various official bootlegs, and the Live at the Gorge 05/06 box set.
 A performance of the song is also included on the DVD Touring Band 2000.

 Track listings

 All songs were written by Dave Abbruzzese, Jeff Ament, Stone Gossard, Mike McCready, and Eddie Vedder, except where noted.
+All live track were recorded on April 3, 1994, at the Fox Theatre in Atlanta, Georgia.